skymandr/Teulu/README.md

 There is also a `-f` flag to force full screen mode, however, since this may mess up your display settings it is not recommended.
 Use at your own peril!

+You may need to install some requirements in order to get it to start.
+See _Requirements_ below for more information.

 ## Objective